UFSEC/secbot-tutorial/README.md

 First, we're creating variables to import/include the Node modules we'll be needing like express, bodyParser, and slabot.
 Then, we're creating a var to contain the function for express, the server to host our code, and the slackbot.
-Then, we're using an express method to parse the data //TODO Lastly, we're printing to the console to let us know our program is running
+Then, we're using an express method to parse the data.
+[Here's](https://medium.com/@adamzerner/how-bodyparser-works-247897a93b90) some more information about how bodyParser works in case you're curious.
+Lastly, we're printing to the console to let us know our program is running

 ```javascript